chornberger-c2c/kubernetes-ansible/README.md

 This is a playbook to setup a Kubernets cluster (one master, one worker node).

-The two VMs are created with Vagrant using Virtualbox provider and the following routine:
+The two VMs (Ubuntu 16.04) are created with Vagrant using Virtualbox provider and the following routine:

 ```